This article describes how to visualize your data by creating visualizations in Analytical Designer.

-Customize the format of individual facts and metrics in your insight.
+Customize the format of individual facts and metrics in your visualization.

-To add granularity to the displayed data, drag Date () or Attribute () to the Rows/Columns section for tables or the View by/Trend by/Attribute section for other insights.
+To add granularity to the displayed data, drag Date () or an Attribute () to the Rows/Columns section for tables or use the View by/Trend by/Attribute section for other types of visualizations.

 You can also use the

 FOR EACH clause to create metrics that automatically show all attribute values.
 For details, see FOR EACH.

 If you add Attributes, you can select which attribute label should be used to display the attribute values (the Display as option).

 You can use text labels, hyperlink labels, and geo labels.